MKlolbullen/oneforall/README.md

-# ReconForge - Multi modal
+# ReconForge - Multi panel Weh GUI with recon/ASM/bug bounty workflows.

-Clean-room, Sn1per-class inspired web control plane for authorized recon/ASM/bug bounty workflows.

 > **History note.** This repo previously hosted a CLI-only 10-stage pipeline called *OneForAll*.
 That package is preserved under [`legacy/`](./legacy) and wired into the new system as registry tools (`oneforall`, `oneforall_s01_passive` … `oneforall_s10_report`) and a profile (`oneforall_chain`).
 See [`legacy/README.md`](./legacy/README.md).